CWD Management Permit Program

 Body

 Yes.
-If hunting in a county that is open during the antlerless portions, a hunter may shoot an antlered buck during the antlerless portions if using a CWD Management Permit.
+If you are hunting in a county that is open during the antlerless portion of the firearms deer season, you may harvest an antlered buck while using a CWD Management Permit.